netxms/netxms-doc/admin/agent-management.rst

 Agent have 2 types of configuration files: master configuration file and additional configuration file(Agent Policies files).
 Only master configuration file is mandatory file.
 Minimal configuration for master configuration file is server address.
-To afterwards apply all other changes from server server address should be given as MasterServers.
+To afterwards be able to apply all other changes from the server, address of it should be should be given as MasterServers.

 **After configuration file change agent should be restarted to apply new changes.**